Monster Hunter (film)

 Monster Hunter is a 2020 monster film written, directed, and produced by Paul W. S. Anderson, based on the video game series of the same name by Capcom.
-The film stars Milla Jovovich in her fifth outing together with Anderson as director and herself as lead actor.
-The other cast members include Tony Jaa, Tip Harris, Meagan Good, Diego Boneta, Josh Helman, Jin Au-Yeung, and Ron Perlman.
+The film stars Milla Jovovich in her sixth outing together with Anderson, her husband.
+The other cast members include Tony Jaa, T.I., Meagan Good, Diego Boneta, Josh Helman, MC Jin, and Ron Perlman.
 The film follows Artemis (Jovovich) and her loyal soldiers when they are transported to a new world, where they engage in a battle for survival against enormous monsters with incredible powers.

-A film adaptation based on the series has been in conception since 2012 by director Paul W. S. Anderson.
+A film adaptation based on the series had been in conception since 2012 by director Paul W. S. Anderson.
 The film was formally announced by Capcom in October 2018, with production starting that month with Constantin Film.
-Principal photography on the film began on October 5, 2018, and was completed on December 19, 2018, in Cape Town, South Africa.
+Principal photography on the film began on October 5, 2018 and was completed on December 19, 2018, in Cape Town, South Africa.